flyingsl0ths/Concord/README.md

 Concord is an Entity Component System (ECS for short) library.
 This is a coding paradigm where _composition_ is used over _inheritance_.
-Because of this it is easier to write more modular code.
-It often allows you to combine any form of behaviour for the objects in your game (Entities).
+It's because of this, that is easier to write more modular code.
+This often allows you to combine any form of behavior for the objects in your game (Entities).

 As the name might suggest, ECS consists of 3 core things: Entities, Components, and Systems.
 A proper understanding of these is required to use Concord effectively.
-We'll start with the simplest one.
+Let's start with the simplest one.

 ### Components

 Components are pure raw data.
 In Concord this is just a table with some fields.
 A position component might look like
 `{ x = 100, y = 50}`, whereas a health Component might look like `{ currentHealth = 10, maxHealth = 100 }`.
-What is most important is that Components are data and nothing more.
-They have 0 functionality.
+The important concept to understand here is that, **components are data and nothing more**.
+They have zero functionality.

 ### Entities